sramalhao/sramalhao/README.md

 # {“Hello world!”} 👋

 Hello!
-I'm Vitória (or **Nico**), and I’m passionate about leveraging data and sustainability to create impactful solutions.
-With a solid background in biology and experience in data analysis, I'm currently transitioning into a data-driven career, combining my expertise in environmental sciences and technology to drive innovation.
+I'm Vitória (or **Nico**), and I'm a biologist with a keen eye for detail and a passion for creating a more sustainable world.

+Motivated to use my experience to serve a greater purpose, I seek to collaborate with people who share this vision.

+My goal is to develop strategies that strengthen vulnerable communities and promote meaningful change.
+Instead of focusing on the top of the pyramid, I am dedicated to improving the lives of those who need it most.

 ## About Me
 - **Educational Background**: Bachelor’s degree in Biology with experience in environmental management and bioeconomy.